vnopenroads/openroads-vn-api/db/README.md

 COPY ${table_name} FROM '/path/to/${table_name}.csv' DELIMITER ',' CSV HEADER;
 ```

-...make sure that this new data is additionaly in the correct s3 bucket so that it is copied into the image when it is built.
+...make sure that this new data is additionally in the correct s3 bucket so that it is copied into the image when it is built.
 To do so first zip up all CSVs to add in a `fixture.zip` file.
 Then, copy them to the `openroads-vn-fixture` bucket.

 ```